danini/stereoglue/README.md

 The weights for the affine correspondence estimation can be downloaded from [link](https://github.com/bluedream1121/self-sca-ori/tree/main/trained_models).

+The model for feature orientation and scale estimation can be downloaded from [link](https://polybox.ethz.ch/index.php/s/BZSC37iIS1jF4A6).

 # Acknowledgements

 When using the algorithm, please cite: